pedroribeiro1718/RandomCart-RobotFramework/README.md

-## Adding a random sample of store items to cart and verifyihng price consistency
+## Adding a random sample of store items to cart and verifying price consistency

 This is a demo test automation script using Robot Framework.
 It showcases a few interesting techniques: